British investment industry braces for end to commission sales

 A survey of financial advisers published by Allianz Global Investors last month found 60 percent of them said it will not be profitable to deal with clients who have less than 50,000 pounds in liquid assets when RDR is introduced.

-Britain's retail banks, including Barclays (BARC.L) and Lloyds (LLOY.L), have wound down their provision of financial advice to mass market clients.
+Britain's retail banks, including Barclays and Lloyds, have wound down their provision of financial advice to mass market clients.

 Consolidation as unprofitable financial advisers are bought by larger rivals and retail banks turn their backs on the mass market is leading to warnings consumers could end up paying more for financial services.